Vasu77df/GitLab-Container-Repo-Cleaner/README.md

 - *User ID* can be found in [gitlab.com/profile](gitlab.com/profile) after you login.

-- A personal *access token* has to requested to access the Gitlab Container Registry API that the deletor program uses.
+- A personal *access token* has to requested to access the Gitlab Container Registry API that the cleaner program uses.

 ![access_token](https://github.com/Vasu77df/GitLab-Container-Repo-Cleaner/blob/master/images/access-token.png)

 - The *Project ID* can be found at the home page of every project.

 - The *Registry ID* is the ID for for the registry that you would like to delete image tags in.
-It can be found be entering the following command on your terminal or powershell.
+It can be found be entering the following command on your terminal or cleaner.

 ``` console
 root@user:~$ curl --header "Private-Token: your-access-token" "https://gitlab.com/api/v4/projects/project_id:/registry/repositories" | python3 -m json.tool